berni-ai/porfolio-manual/datacleaning-framework.md

 ---

 ## 🚊 The TRACE Framework
-A practical 5-step framework to clean complex data.
+A 5-step framework for cleaning complex, business-relevant datasets that reflect real-world messiness.

 | Step | Description |
 |------|-------------|